 God knows our deeper needs.
 He touches on the internal and eternal, while we want the temporary and external.
 He aims to make us more like Him, with hearts fixed on our real home, not swayed by the values patterned in the world.
 When He allows a trial or tragedy, He sees beyond it.
 He walks with us through the hardship, providing His presence, care, and provision as we endure.
 God doesn’t waste a drop of our suffering.
 He makes a beautiful mosaic from the broken pieces of our lives.

 We can surely strive for goals – I love doing that, and it’s not sinful at all.
 We might work out, eat well, and even ask people to subscribe to our blog.
 What we must resist is the urge to believe that any good we lack somehow lies around the bend.
 God constantly gives goodness in lavish amounts right here, right now.
 His abundant life, His peace, and His joy are possible today, right where you are.

 Did you resonate with this post?
 If my words blessed you, I don’t want to “collect” you as a subscriber.
 I want to continue to pour into your life.
 Will you allow me to do that?
-If you would like access to the vault of freebies I’ve created for you, and a weekly email of encouragement for your motherhood, feel free to join me.
+If you would like access to the vault of freebies I’ve created for you, and a twice-monthly email of encouragement for your motherhood, feel free to join me.
 I’d love to have you.